Why study French Studies at Warwick?

 examinations (written and oral).
 Throughout your course you will receive detailed, personalised feedback to help you to improve your skills.

-You will spend the third year of your course abroad.
+You will spend a year of your course abroad, either in your second or third year.
 We offer placements at carefully chosen partner institutions through the University’s study abroad scheme or through independent partnerships.
 In some countries is also possible to work for the British Council as an English language assistant, or to set up an independent work placement.

 A level ABB including French